One man being stopped from grabbing keys after drinking

 The South Carolina legislature is once again embroiled in a heated debate over tort reform, particularly with the introduction of Bill S.244.
 Proponents claim this bill will create a more favorable business climate by limiting liability, but the reality is far more troubling.
 This legislation would shift the burden of corporate negligence onto innocent victims while insurance companies continue to rake in record profits.

-Attorney Sydney Lynn has been at the forefront of this battle, testifying in multiple hearings through her role as President of the South Carolina Association for Justice (SCAJ).
-As a plaintiff’s attorney at Joye Law Firm, she witnesses firsthand the injustices victims face—not just from the damage caused by negligent defendants, but also from the insurance companies that should be protecting them.
+Attorneys affiliated with the South Carolina Association for Justice (SCAJ) have been at the forefront of this battle, testifying in multiple hearings to oppose legislation that weakens consumer protections.
+As a plaintiff’s attorney at Joye Law Firm Injury Lawyers, our team witnesses firsthand the injustices victims face—not just from the damage caused by negligent defendants, but also from the insurance companies that should be protecting them.

 What Is South Carolina’s Senate Bill 244?